openmainframeproject/tac/programs/infrastructure/plan.md

 * Cost of infrastructure/software to acquire and host
 * Infrastructure owned by vendors is limited to access for those vendor’s employees.
 * Infrastructure owned by end users is in production usage and often disconnected from direct Internet access.
+* Some companies do not allow their employees to use their mainframe for open-source projects

 There have been efforts in the past, such as the [LinuxONE Community Cloud](https://linuxone.cloud.marist.edu/), but that effort was limited to just s390x Linux and not inclusive of z/OS.